Home

 Is my acne hormonal?

 Hormonal fluctuations can certainly trigger acne, but sometimes the culprit is not hormones.
-Here are some of the reasons why your acne may not be hormonal.

 The rule of thumb for determining what kind of acne you have is to check what your hormones are doing.
 If you are not a teenager with raging hormonal imbalances, then it's probably bacterial acne.